 Set reminders on your phone or calendar about when projects are due, and start creating a schedule for yourself, so you know what you need to get done each day.

-12. Make use of all the resources available to you, including teachers, classmates, online tools, etc.
+12. Use all available resources, including teachers, classmates, online tools, etc.

-No one person has all the answers, so make use of whatever you can.
+No one person has all the answers, so use whatever you can.
 If a classmate or teacher knows something that could help you understand a concept better, try talking to them about it.

 Of course, many online tools and websites can provide additional information to help you do well on exams.
 Be sure to check them out!

 13. Don’t wait until the last minute to start studying!

-It’s crucial to start studying early, which is why it’s one of the best final exam study tips out there.
+It’s crucial to start studying early, which is why it’s one of the best final exam study tips.

-By starting your studies early and getting a good head start, you’ll have more time to review what you’ve learned and won’t be as stressed outcome test day.
+By starting your studies early and getting a good head start, you’ll have more time to review what you’ve learned and won’t be as stressed outcome of the test day.
 Equally important, if something comes up and you need more time, you’ll have it!

 14. Choose a good time and place to study.

-Everyone has a different studying style, and it’s crucial to find the best time and place for you to study.
+Everyone has a different studying style, so it’s crucial to find the best time and place to study.

 If you’re someone who does better with silence, try studying in a quiet area where there won’t be any distractions.

-But if background noise helps you focus, study in a coffee shop or library where there are plenty of other people around.
+But if background noise helps you focus, study in a coffee shop or library with plenty of other people.

 15. Take good notes!

 One of the most crucial final exam study tips is taking good notes.
 Not only will taking good notes make reviewing your material more accessible.

-It will also help you with studying in general because when you’re trying to create an outline for your essay or free-response questions, you’ll also have an excellent foundation to start from.
+It will also help you study in general because when you’re trying to create an outline for your essay or free-response questions, you’ll also have an excellent foundation to start from.